Ordina-JTech/Ordina-JTech.github.io/_posts/2017-10-16-javaone-but-first-coffee.md

 > And I'm in a good mood today, so you can have that dollar.

 She was very grateful for the dollar I gave her.
 I got in cue to order.
-The lady behind the counter had noticed my good dead, but had some bad news for me.
+The lady behind the counter had noticed my good deed, but had some bad news for me.
 Because it turned out they only served coffee until 12:00.

 Now the question that popped up in me was about the previous transaction with the homeless lady: